 Further from that one, all the joint owners still hold a legal right to stay within their home unless a court rules otherwise, which means that the person withholding their contribution doesn’t have to leave as they’re still part owner of the property.
 It’s with this in mind that you need to be very selective about who you buy with.

-If a person wishes to increase the mortgage at some point in the future, then all borrowers need to consent.
-So it’s best to plan ahead for down the line just for in case someone wants to opt for a different route or situations change.
+If one of the parties wishes to increase the mortgage at some point in the future, then all borrowers need to provide their consent.
+It is best practice to plan ahead for down the line, just for in case someone ends up with a different plan in mind or some circumstances change.

 It is common with couples who are married, in civil partnerships or simply cohabiting, to opt for joint tenancy on a mortgage.
 Tenants in common are often chosen by relatives or friends who are looking to buy a house together.
 You will need the consent of the other applicant if you are wanting to sell or remortgage the property in the future.

 For a tenancy in common will still jointly own the property, but there is no legal requirement to do so in equal shares.
 This works out best if one party is earning significantly more per month than the other.
 In addition to this, you can act individually if you are a tenant in common.
 This means that you can freely sell or give away your share of the property to someone else, if you wish to remove yourself from that setting.

 In these cases, if one of you were to unfortunately pass away, the property will be in possession of the other owner on the mortgage.
 It is recommended to take out life insurance to protect yourself for this down the line.
 If this were to happen, the mortgage would be repaid at that point.